Scientific Name

 How to Grow and Care

 Sedum is easily planted.
-Simply laying the plant on the ground where you want it to grow is usually enough to get the plant started there for shorter varieties.
-They will send out roots from wherever the stem is touching the ground and root itself.
+For shorter varieties, simply laying the plant on the ground where you want it to grow is usually enough to get the plant started there.
+The plant will send out roots from wherever the stem touches the ground and root itself.
 If you would like to ensure that the plant will start there, you can add a very thin covering of soil over the plant.

 See more at How to Grow and Care for Sedum.